-Graph displays current system demand plotted against forecast demand and available resources.
-See tutorial for more information on this graph.
+Graph displays current system demand plotted against forecast demand.

 Back to top